-Thessaloniki native Dr. Albert Bourlas, the CEO of the American pharmaceutical giant Pfizer, is one of the many scientists worldwide who have dedicated their entire lives since the Spring of 2020 to finding an effective vaccine for the coronavirus.
+Thessaloniki native Dr. Albert Bourla, the CEO of the American pharmaceutical giant Pfizer, is one of the many scientists worldwide who dedicated their entire lives since the Spring of 2020 to finding an effective vaccine for the coronavirus.

-And with the news coming out of the company today, reporting a 90% effectiveness rate for the Pfizer product, it looks like that just may happen, giving an enormous boost to the morale of the whole world, allowing us all to believe across this entire pandemic-ravaged globe that there is truly light at the end of the tunnel.
+And with the news around the world noting the great success of the vaccination campaigns — with people as young as 12 receiving Pfizer inoculations now — the company, along with all the others producing vaccines, have given an enormous boost to the morale of the whole world, allowing us all to believe across this entire pandemic-ravaged globe that there is truly light at the end of the tunnel.

 If the vaccine can be approved and manufactured quickly, it may be the brilliant minds at Pfizer, among all the scientists around the globe who have all been working feverishly to come up with a safe and effective vaccine, who are able to give that great gift to humanity.

-An announcement on Monday touted that the new vaccine, developed in a joint venture with the German firm BioNTech, was 90% effective, leading for the first time to a solid hope, bordering on belief, that there would soon be an end to the bane that has rocked the world in the past year since it first appeared in Wuhan, China in December of 2019.
+An announcement back in the Autumn of 2020 touted that the new vaccine, developed in a joint venture with the German firm BioNTech, was 95% effective, leading for the first time to a solid hope, bordering on belief, that there would soon be an end to the bane that has rocked the world in the past year since it had first appeared in Wuhan, China in December of 2019.

-The trials, involving two groups of volunteers, including those who had been vaccinated and a control group which received a placebo shot, have now proven that the vaccine is 90% effective in humans after the second shot is received.
+The trials, involving two groups of volunteers, including those who had been vaccinated and a control group which received a placebo shot, proved that the vaccine was at least 90% effective in humans after the second shot is received, and was 95% effective in some circumstances.

-This means that individuals can be considered protected from the disease just 28 days after their first shot.
+This meant that individuals could be substantially protected from the disease just 28 days after their first shot, although full protection an only be achieved 14 days after the reception of the second shot.

-The scientists working for both firms hope that the last stage of the study will be completed by the end of the month, Bourla stated today.
+The scientists working for both firms hoped that the last stage of the study will be completed by the end of the month of November 2020, Bourla stated at the time.

-However, Pfizer and BioNTech must still apply for emergency use authorization with the U.S. Food and Drug Administration in order to begin marketing and distributing the vaccine.
+However, Pfizer and BioNTech had to still apply for emergency use authorization with the U.S. Food and Drug Administration in order to begin marketing and distributing the vaccine.

-In an other CNBC interview, Dr. Scott Gottlieb, who is a former FDA commissioner, stated that the vaccine could be available on a limited basis as early as late December and it could be widely available by the third quarter of 2021.
+In another CNBC interview, Dr. Scott Gottlieb, a former FDA commissioner, stated that the vaccine could be available on a limited basis as early as late December and it could be widely available by the third quarter of 2021.

 Pfizer has throughout its more than 100 years of history developed and produced medicines and vaccines for a wide range of medical needs and applications.

-During his more than a quarter century at the Pharma giant, the Thessaloniki researcher has held a number of senior global positions there, including as COO, when he was responsible for overseeing the company’s commercial strategy, manufacturing, and global product development functions.
+During his more than a quarter century at the Pharma giant, the Thessaloniki researcher held a number of senior global positions, including as COO, when he was responsible for overseeing the company’s commercial strategy, manufacturing, and global product development functions.

-Bourlas began his Pfizer career as a doctor of veterinary science in 1993 in the Animal Health Division as Technical Director of Greece.
+The Pfizer CEO began his career as a doctor of veterinary science in 1993 in the Animal Health Division as Technical Director of Greece.

 By 2001, he had moved to Pfizer headquarters in New York, where he took the reins in the Animal Health Division, including Director of Marketing in the US in 2004, and also as the Vice President of New Product Marketing from 2004-2006.